J15A/J15A/README.md

-Hi, I'm Jack Ambrose, a first-year Computer Science student at the University of Waterloo.
+Hi, I'm Jack Ambrose, a second-year Computer Science student at the University of Waterloo.